Semillero Cariamarillo

 Yellow-faced Grassquit

-Appearance: The Yellow-faced Grassquit is a small bird, typically measuring about 10-11 cm (4-4.3 inches) in length.
-Males are characterized by their olive-green upperparts and a distinctive yellow face with a black throat and chest.
-Females and juveniles are generally duller, with a more subdued yellow face and lack the black markings.
+Appearance: The Yellow-faced Grassquit is a small bird measuring about 10-11 cm (4-4.3 in) in length.
+Males are characterized by their olive-green upperparts and a yellow face with a black throat and chest.
+Females and juveniles are duller, with a more subdued yellow face and lack the black markings.
 They have a short, conical bill that is well-suited for seed-eating.

-Habitat: Yellow-faced Grassquits are commonly found in open and semi-open areas, including grasslands, scrublands, agricultural fields, and gardens.
-They can be found from sea level up to 2,000 meters (6,600 feet) in elevation.
-While their range extends from southern Mexico through Central America and into northern South America, in Colombia, they are found in suitable habitats across the northern and central regions of the country.
+Habitat: Yellow-faced Grassquits are found in open and semi-open areas, including grasslands, scrublands, agricultural fields, and gardens.
+They can be found from sea level up to 2,000 m (6,600 ft) in elevation.
+They are found in suitable habitats across the northern and central regions of the country.

 Breeding:

-The species typically builds cup-shaped nests in low shrubs or grass.
+The species builds cup-shaped nests in low shrubs or grass.
 The nest is constructed using grass and other plant materials.
-In Colombia, breeding can occur throughout the year, but peaks are often observed during the rainy season when food is more abundant.
-Females usually lay 2-3 eggs per clutch.
+Breeding can occur throughout the year, but peaks are often observed during the rainy season when food is more abundant.
+Females lay 2-3 eggs per clutch.
 Both parents participate in feeding the chicks.

-Conservation Status: The Yellow-faced Grassquit is currently listed as Least Concern by the IUCN.
+Conservation Status: The Yellow-faced Grassquit is listed as Least Concern by the IUCN.

 MALE